Biohacking Cognitive Performance: A Systematic Guide to Evidence-Based Brain Optimization

 Supplements last

 Biohackers often combine creatine, L-theanine, bacopa, lion’s mane, and omega-3 in the same month, thinking the combination will multiply effects.
 Instead, you are lost.
 If you improve, which one caused it?
 If you feel worse, which one is the culprit?
-With five variables changed, you have 32 possible outcome combinations and no way to assign causation.
+With five variables changed, you have no clean way to assign causation.

 Fix: Test supplements sequentially, not in parallel.
 One per month, measured against baseline.